Ashwagandha for Perimenopause: Hormones, Sleep & HRT

 The Hormonal Seesaw: Why Stress Disrupts Women's Hormonal Balance Differently

-Chronic stress does not affect hormonal balance equally across sexes.
-In women, the HPA axis — the cortisol-producing stress response system — interacts directly with the hypothalamic-pituitary-gonadal (HPG) axis that governs oestrogen and progesterone production.
-When one axis is dysregulated, the other follows.
+Chronic stress may affect hormonal balance differently across sexes.
+In women, the HPA axis — the stress response system — interacts with the hypothalamic-pituitary-gonadal (HPG) axis that has been traditionally associated with oestrogen and progesterone production.

-The mechanism is specific.
+The relationship is complex.
 Cortisol and progesterone share a precursor hormone: pregnenolone.
-Under sustained stress, the body diverts pregnenolone toward cortisol production at the expense of progesterone synthesis — a phenomenon sometimes called "pregnenolone steal."
-The downstream effects cascade: lengthened or shortened menstrual cycles, delayed or suppressed ovulation, and amplified hormonal fluctuations during perimenopause.
+Under stress, the body may prioritise cortisol production over progesterone synthesis — a phenomenon sometimes called "pregnenolone steal" in traditional medicine.
+This has been theorised to contribute to changes in menstrual cycles and hormonal fluctuations during perimenopause.

 A 2025 meta-analysis of 12 RCTs (PMID: 40746175, total n=488) confirmed that ashwagandha produces significant cortisol reduction compared to placebo.
 A separate 2024 meta-analysis (PMID: 39348746, total n=558) found consistent benefits for stress and anxiety measures across trials that included significant proportions of female participants.